 You can ask the Sheriff in the county where the restrained person lives and works to serve the papers for you.

 You should come to the court hearing and tell the courtroom clerk or the judge that you were unable to get the papers served.
 Your will get a new hearing date and new paperwork that will extend your restraining orders and continue to protect you until the new date.
 You will need to serve this new form, Request and Order for Reissuance of Temporary Restraining Order (EA-125), along with the original paperwork you received.

 Elder/Dependent Adult Abuse Restraining Orders can last as long as 5 years.

 A protected person can ask the court to renew a restraining order,

-either for another three years or permanently, whether or not there has been
+either for another five years or permanently, whether or not there has been

 any more violence or threats of violence.
 If there is a need for renewal,